Amnesiac9/c7api/README.md

 # c7api

-GO Package for working with Commerce 7 API.
+Simple GO Package for working with the [Commerce 7](https://commerce7.com/) API.

+Released for personal use in my own GO projects involving Commerce7.
+This is a simple wrapper for making requests with built in retries and error handling.